History of Berliner FC Dynamo: Golden era (1978–1989)

 The East Germany national football team won silver medal at the 1980 Summer Olympics in Moscow.
 BFC Dynamo was represented by five players in the squad: Bodo Rudwaleit, Artur Ullrich, Norbert Trieloff, Frank Terletzki and Wolf-Rüdiger Netz.
 All five played in the final against Czechoslovakia.
-Joachim Hall (de) became the new assistant coach in 1980.
+Joachim Hall became the new assistant coach in 1980.
 Hall had played for SC Dynamo Berlin and BFC Dynamo between 1963 and 1972.
 BFC Dynamo was in first place in the league heading into the final matchday of the 1980-81 DDR-Oberliga, with the same number of points as second-placed FC Carl Zeiss Jena.
 BFC Dynamo defeated FC Carl Zeiss Jena 2–1 in the final match day and won its third consecutive league title.

 More players from the youth department were integrated into the first team in the late 1970s and early 1980s, such as Rainer Ernst, Bernd Schulz, Olaf Seier, Frank Rohde, Falko Götz and Christian Backs.
 The team had an average age of 23.2 years at the start of the 1981–82 season.
 BFC Dynamo reached the final of the 1981-82 FDGB-Pokal, but lost to SG Dynamo Dresen in a penalty shoot-out.
 The team secured its fourth consecutive league title on 23rd matchday of the 1981-82 DDR-Oberliga, defeating 1.
 FC Magdeburg 4–0.
 Supporters of BFC Dynamo invaded the pitch of the Friedrich-Ludwig-Jahn-Sportpark in celebration of the league title.
 It was the first pitch invasion by the supporters of BFC Dynamo in the DDR-Oberliga.

 Hans-Jürgen Riediger and defending Holger Hieronymus of Hamburger SV in the 1982-83 European Cup at the Friedrich-Ludwig-Jahn-Sportpark on 15 September 1982.

 BFC Dynamo was drawn against West German champions Hamburger SV in the first round of the 1982-83 European Cup.
 The first leg was played at the Friedrich-Ludwig-Jahn-Sportpark.
 The Stasi feared riots, political demonstrations and supporters who might express sympathy for West German stars.
 Only 2,000 tickets were allowed for ordinary fans.
 The rest was instead allocated to a politically hand-picked audience.
 BFC Dynamo defender Norbert Trieloff later said: "When we came out for that game, we realized something was wrong."
 BFC Dynamo midfielder Christian Backs confirmed: "Of course we felt that the fans who usually supported us at Oberliga matches weren't in the stadium."
 The first leg ended 1–1, with a goal by Hans-Jürgen Riediger.
 BFC Dynamo was eventually eliminated after a 2–0 defeat at the Volksparkstadion in the return leg.